ArthurHoa/pokesiea/README.md

 ### Background

-The point was to use students, teachers of our school -> the triangle building:
+The point was to use students, teachers and references to our school -> the triangle building:

 <img src="extra/pokesiea11.PNG" width="335"> &ensp; <img src="extra/pokesiea4.jpg" width="360">